 As far as we can tell, the world is organized so that a network of oppressions (capitalism, racism, patriarchy, authoritarianism, environmental degradation, imperialism, and others) produce and re-produce one another, making it impossible (and silly) to think about one without having – at least in the back of our minds – the understanding that the others are contributing to the issue simultaneously.
 We understand that capitalism works in coordination with racism, that patriarchy has an integral role in government, that the environment is influenced by authoritarianism in government, and so on.
 Although different oppressions might be more prominent than others in particular contexts, we are certain that we can’t fight only one of them at a time, thinking the rest will disappear on their own.
 They won’t.

 Again, this pamphlet is specifically about one of those spheres, the economy, but you should know that we see that as something holistic.
 That’s where we’re coming from, so even as we focus in, that is what the background is made of.

 What is an Economy?

 Any economy has to provide answers for a few basic questions.
 How is labor divided?
-How are people compensated, paid) for their labor?
+How are people remunerated (compensated, paid) for their labor?
 How is it decided who gets what goods and in what amounts?
 How are decisions made?
 Who makes them?

-For example, capitalism is a system in which production is organized and carried out in privately owned enterprises, where the system for deciding what goes where and to whom is coordinated through market-based exchange.
+For example, capitalism is a system of private ownership, where the system for deciding what goes where and to whom is market-based.
 We have a corporate, hierarchical division of labor.
-We are compensated on the basis of a combination of our property (or lack thereof), how much power we have (or don’t have), and our output (that is, what we can produce).
-Decision-making is dominated by capitalists (people who own productive property), but also by another class of people we will call coordinators (we will deal with this soon), hired by the former to carry out management and decision-making.
+We are remunerated on the basis of a combination of our property, how much power we have (or don’t have), and our output (that is, what we can produce).
+Decision-making is dominated by capitalists (people who own the property), but also by another class of people we will call coordinators (we will deal with this soon), hired by the former to carry out management and decision-making.